IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

 **Note:** If you don't want to build the image, you can download both files from [here.](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools/releases/)

-**Note:** If you only use the initramfs image, it will be like a live CD, nothing will be modified on the device and the Mikrotik OS will be restored on reboot.
+**Note:** If you only use the initramfs image, it will be like a live CD, nothing will be modified on the device and the MikroTik OS will be restored on reboot.

-1. ssh into the device and set it to Etherboot
+1. ssh into the device and set it to Etherboot (Optionally you can skip this step, see step 8):

     ```bash
     ssh admin@192.168.88.2